 If you are a first-timer, managing remote teams can seem like a mountain to climb.
 But it is one of the project manager’s roles and responsibilities to make sure remote work can be a smooth process.
 Here are some effective tips to manage remote teams:

 - Set the right expectations from the start: Managers should set the right expectations for remote employees from the get-go.
-Every team member should have a clear understanding about their roles and responsibilities, reporting time, work hours, meeting schedules, project deadlines, and other important information.
+Every team member should have a clear understanding about their roles and responsibilities, reporting attendance and work hours, meeting schedules, project deadlines, and other important information.

 - Hold regular one-on-one and team meetings: The lack of real-time, face-to-face interactions can hamper the quality of communication among team members.
 As a result, you need to arrange regular meetings to understand employee pain points, challenges, or to simply have a casual interaction.

 - Leverage the right remote work tools: To prepare your team for all the unforeseen challenges of remote working, you must equip your employees with the right tools.
-Whether it is about collaborating across the organization or tracking projects, remote work systems are a must.
+Whether it is about collaborating across the organization, managing business spending, or tracking projects, remote work systems are a must.